Last Updated on November 24, 2023 by Ch David

 Check out the full guide: Louis Vuitton Sarah wallet.

-In the Louis Vuitton wallet fake vs real image above, we have pointed out a few font-weight flaws on the fake LV wallet.
+In the Louis Vuitton wallet fake vs real image above:

 The authentic Louis Vuitton wallet has all of its letters on the last rows of text at the same font weight as well, unlike the fake wallet.

-For instance, we are actually going to compare the real vs fake LV Millionaire sunglasses in the guide below.
+For our example, we’ll the compare the real vs fake LV Millionaire sunglasses.

 As for the first step of the guide on how to spot fake Louis Vuitton Millionaire sunglasses, we are going to look at the temples for their inscriptions.